E-SEKYERE/nextgen-employee-analytics-sql/README.md

 - **Turnover** — employees who left, with reason for leaving
 - **Salaries** — historical salary changes per employee

-> Note: screenshots and results below are generated from a **sample dataset built to match this schema**, used to demonstrate the queries.
-Replace with your own screenshots once you run these scripts against the actual NextGen database.

----

 ## 1️⃣ Employee Retention Analysis
 **Goal:** Understand turnover trends and identify root causes of high turnover.